-Independent Medical Evaluations (IMEs) are examinations performed by a physician not involved in the person’s care for the purpose of clarifying medical and job issues.
+Independent Medical Evaluations (IMEs) for workers’ compensation and personal injury claims are examinations performed by a physician not involved in the person’s care for the purpose of clarifying medical and job issues.
 The IME may evaluate issues regarding causation, diagnosis, treatment, return to work, and impairment.
 IMEs are typically requested by workers’ compensation insurance companies, governmental agencies, or attorneys.
 Independent Medical Exams involve review of medical records and other claim related information, an extensive visit with the physician to determine relevant history, and a comprehensive report.
 In some cases, additional medical or environmental testing may be requested in order to address specific IME questions.

 Once an individual is considered to be at maximum medical improvement from an injury or occupational disease, an impairment rating may be requested.
 The impairment rating is based on functional limitations and is calculated according to the American Medical Association Guides to the Evaluation of Permanent Impairment, 6th Edition.